Warrens Ferry swimming hole in Virginia

 About Warrens Ferry on the James River

-Tucked along a storied bend of the James River between Charlottesville and Richmond, Warrens Ferry is the kind of place that feels like a secret passed between locals — an unofficial, unhurried stretch of river where Virginia's piedmont landscape meets cool, flowing water.
+Tucked along a storied bend of the James River between Charlottesville and Richmond, Warrens Ferry is the kind of place that feels like a discovery passed between locals — an unofficial, unhurried stretch of river where Virginia's piedmont landscape meets cool, flowing water.
 There are no ticket booths, no lifeguard stands, no concession carts.
 What you get instead is the James River in something close to its natural state: wide, unhurried, and alive with the sounds of the current moving over rock and the occasional great blue heron lifting off from the bank.

 The Setting and Landscape